 The local name for the bird is Loha Sarang.
 The word loha in Hindi means iron and sarang in Persian (and Urdu) means starling.
 A befitting name in my opinion.

 The latin name of the bird is Grus antigone.
 Grus is latin for crane and antigone is after Antigone of Troy who’s hair was turned into snakes by a jealous god.
 But she was later turned into a stork who then fed on snakes.

 The Sarus crane does, from time to time, feed on snakes.

 Most old hunters speak of this bird with high regard.
 One gets a sense that it’s almost sacred.
 This is not surprising – most old references to the bird confirm the same.

 A story that I will never forget is as follows.
 I was out birding on a sunny afternoon when I spotted a pair in the middle of a Hyacinth bloom.
 They seemed to be in the middle of a courtship ritual with their wings spread, necks craned and letting out loud trumpets.
 It was a sight to behold.

 I was at the time with an old friend who was a hunter a long time ago.
 He never hunted the Sarus, he told me.
 “They are such loving birds.
 If one dies, the other stops eating and dies soon afterwards.
 But sometimes, when the other pairs notice its sadness, they fly away in search of a partner for the bereaved one.
 I’ve seen a few birds meet new partners and live long lives.”
 Truly remarkable.

-The latin name of this bird is Letpocoma Zeylonica which literally translates to a “delicate (billed) bird from Ceylon”.
+The latin name of this bird is Cynnyris asiaticus which literally translates to “small bird from India”.

 I shot this beauty in a place called Masinagudi near Bandipur in the south of India.
 This is a male bird in eclipse plumage.